DavidJamesAdam/internet-monitor/README.md

 ## To-Do

 - `os.mkdir` dated for cache + visualization
-- Comment & refactor code
+- Document & refactor code
 - Write up README / How to.
-- Add license

 ## How to Use

 1. Open your favorite terminal and run `python monitor.py`.
    You will be asked to enter time delay interval in minutes.
-(Time format returned is `%H:%M`).
 2. You will then be asked how long you wish to run the test for.
 (Again, in minutes).
 3. A graphical representation of your internet performance will be produced and stored in `#`.